10 Light Street (Baltimore): History

-and later as many as four whole floors (when the firm employed almost 150 attorneys), remaining in 10 Light Street until approximately 1990, at what was called the "Baltimore Trust Building".
+and the firm later occupied as many as four floors (when it employed almost 150 attorneys), remaining in 10 Light Street until approximately 1990, when the building was known as the "Baltimore Trust Building".

-In 1961, the building was purchased by Maryland National Bank, successor of Baltimore Trust, and the building name was changed to "Maryland National Bank Building".
-Maryland National was itself purchased by NationsBank in 1993, and the name of the building was changed again, to "NationsBank Building".
-The structure then obtained its current name following the NationsBank merger with BankAmerica in 1997.
-Major portions of the building were restored, including the copper-clad dome, which is once again floodlit at night.
+In 1961, the building was purchased by Maryland National Bank, successor to Baltimore Trust, and the building name was changed to the "Maryland National Bank Building".
+Maryland National was itself purchased by NationsBank in 1993, and the name of the building was changed again, to NationsBank Building.
+The structure was again renamed the Bank of America Building following NationsBank's merger with BankAmerica in 1997.
+Major portions of the building were restored, including the copper-clad dome, which was once again floodlit at night.

-In December 2012, the building was acquired by a Virginia firm, Metropolitan Partnership Ltd., which plans to convert all floors above the fourth into 445 residential apartments.
-The lower floors of the building remained available for retail tenants.
+In December 2012, the building was acquired by a Virginia firm, Metropolitan Partnership Ltd., which converted all floors above the fourth into 445 residential apartments, which opened in 2015.
+The lower floors of the building were retained for retail tenants.
 Bank of America announced that it would close the ground floor banking center in May 2013.
 Miles & Stockbridge, a prominent Baltimore law firm, had maintained offices in the building since 1932 when one of the firm's founders, Clarence Miles, moved into the building.
-Now a portion of the ground floor is occupied by the FX Studios & Under Armour Performance Center while the majority of its remainder is employed as apartments or office space.
-The building now also features a penthouse.
+As part of the redevelopment, a portion of the ground floor was fitted out for the FX Studios and Under Armour Performance Center, while the remaining space has been used for apartments and office space, and a penthouse level was added to the building.